-The Magento Commerce Cloud Pro plan includes a single Git repository with a Global Master and three main environments: the Integration environment for development and testing, the Staging environment for testing with all services, and the Production environment for launching and maintaining your live site.
+The Cloud for Adobe Commerce Pro plan includes a single Git repository with a Global Master and three main environments: the Integration environment for development and testing, the Staging environment for testing with all services, and the Production environment for launching and maintaining your live site.
 See Pro architecture for an overview.

 The following graphic demonstrates the Pro develop and deploy workflow, which uses a simple, git-branching approach.
 You develop code using an Active branch based on the Integration environment branch, pushing and pulling code changes to and from your remote, Active branch.
 You deploy verified code by merging the remote branch to the base branch, which activates an automated build and deploy process for that environment.

-The Magento Commerce Cloud environments support a flexible, continuous integration process.
+The Cloud for Adobe Commerce environments support a flexible, continuous integration process.
 Begin by cloning the

 integration branch to your local project folder.
 Create a new branch, or multiple branches, to develop new features, configure changes, add extensions, and deploy updates: